Solutions for Complex Bite Problems

-Surgical orthodontics is called orthognathic surgery, and it is used to correct severe conditions of the jaw and face as they relate to structure and growth.
+Surgical Orthodontics is called orthognathic surgery.
+It’s used to correct severe problems with the jaw and face related to structure and growth.

-Early orthodontics can prevent the need for surgical orthodontics in many cases.
-However, severe malocclusions in children and adults may require corrective surgery.
+Early orthodontics can often help you avoid surgical orthodontics, but severe bite problems and children and adults may require corrective surgery.

 Types of malocclusion that often are treated with surgical orthodontics include: